ANSSI-FR/rust-guide/src/en/devenv.md

 - It’s also a front-end to run complementary tools such as those that are described below, in the form of sub-commands.

-Cargo enables automatic dependencies resolution before compilation by checking their checksums.
+Cargo enables automatic dependency resolution before compilation by checking their checksums.
-File `Cargo.lock` contains all dependencies checksums which are compared to the one downloaded.
+The `Cargo.lock` file contains the checksums of all dependencies, which are compared to the ones downloaded.
 If a difference is detected, compilation fails:

 ```